Jujubash/Jujubash/README.md

 👋  Hi, I’m @Jujubash <br>
-👀  My interests are to learn about coding, people, dances and animals <br>
+👀  I love learning about tech, coding, people, dances and dogs <br>
-🌱  Currently finishing my Bachelor's degree, working part-time and as a freelancer <br>
+🌱  Currently finishing my Bachelor's degree, working as IT project manager and as a freelancer <br>
-💞️  I’m looking to collaborate on Open-source apps that are free and cool <br>
+💞️  I’m looking to collaborate on cool projects, checkout my page to see my current projects<br>
-📫  How to reach me: On LinkedIn or Xing through my name Júlia da Silva Vetter <br>
+📫  How to reach me: On LinkedIn through my name Júlia da Silva Vetter <br>